I DO THIS EVERY MORNING…

 - Engaging the shoulder blades assists with scapular stability

 As you can see we’ve accomplished a lot with this ideal morning routine in 2 minutes and 30 seconds!
 This is such a quick and effective routine with so many benefits that there’s no reason not to do it every day.
 Best of all, since it doesn’t take much effort, you don’t have to be a morning person to do this!

-- After 6 to 8 hours of being asleep we are pretty dehydrated, so it’s important to start off the day drinking 20-24 ounces of room temperature water before you do anything else!
+- After 6 to 8 hours of sleep we are pretty dehydrated, so it’s important to start off the day drinking 20-24 ounces of room temperature water before you even eat breakfast!

 - Next for your healthy morning routine, I recommend doing two one-minute bar hangs every day regardless of whether you’re planning to work out or not.
 Each minute has a distinct purpose.